NervanaSystems/ngraph-tf/README.md

 ### Installation

-1. Build TensorFlow and its framework for unit tests:
+1. Build TensorFlow and its framework for unit tests.
+This step is identical to how you would build TensorFlow for Linux mentioned above.

 	```
 	git clone git@github.com:tensorflow/tensorflow.git